SWIFTSIM/swiftsim-rt-tools/README.md

     [grackle](https://github.com/grackle-project/grackle) library for specific
     problems.

+-   `GEARRTUnitCheck/` - a set of checks for unit compatibility with float precision for GEAR RT & Grackle.

 -   `HLLRiemannSolverEigenvalues` - compute the Eigenvalues for the HLL Riemann solver used (optionally) in the GEAR-RT scheme